earthdaily/bids2023-hackathon/README.md

 ### predict-eurosat.ipynb
 This notebook demonstrates how to use your trained model to make predictions on imagery.
 A prediction is performed on a single image chip (feasible on CPU and with serveress inferencing) and also performed on a 5400 chip test dataset in batch mode (suitable for GPU machines and longer running processes such as AWS batch).
 A confusion matrix is plotted to allow inspection of the model performance, but you could experiment and create whole applications using this model

+## oscd-train.ipynb
+Shows training change detection model on OSCD dataset - to be extended with Venus dataset

 # License
 TBC